chenliujin/mosquitto/man/mosquitto-conf-5.md

 <p>Defaults to <em><code>true</code></em>.</p>
 <p>Not currently reloaded on reload signal.</p>
 </dd>

 <dt><code>autosave_interval</code> <em><code>seconds</code></em></dt>
 <dd>

-<p>The number of seconds that mosquitto will wait
-						between each time it saves the in-memory database to disk.
-If set to 0, the in-memory database will only be saved when mosquitto exits or when receiving the SIGUSR1 signal.
-Note that this setting only has an effect if persistence is enabled.
-Defaults to 1800 seconds (30 minutes).</p>
+启用持久化后，mosquitto 每间隔 autosave_interval 秒会将内存中的数据保存到磁盘。

+如果设置为 0，则只有当 mosquitto 退出或接收到 SIGUSR1 信号时，内存中的数据库才会被保存。

+默认值：*`1800`* seconds (30 minutes)

-<p>Reloaded on reload signal.</p>
+Reloaded on reload signal.

 </dd>

 <dt><code>autosave_on_changes</code> [ true | false ]</dt>
 <dd>

-<p>If <em><code>true</code></em>, mosquitto will
-						count the number of subscription changes, retained messages received and queued messages and if the total exceeds <code>autosave_interval</code> then the
-						in-memory database will be saved to disk.
-If
+If *`true`*, mosquitto will count the number of subscription changes, retained messages received and queued messages and if the total exceeds `autosave_interval` then the in-memory database will be saved to disk.

-						<em><code>false</code></em>, mosquitto will save
-						the in-memory database to disk by treating
-						<code>autosave_interval</code> as a time in
+If *`false`*, mosquitto will save the in-memory database to disk by treating *`autosave_interval`* as a time in seconds.

-						seconds.</p>
-<p>Reloaded on reload signal.</p>
+Reloaded on reload signal.

 </dd>

 <dt><code>clientid_prefixes</code> <em><code>prefix</code></em></dt>
 <dd>

-<p>If defined, only clients that have a clientid with a
-						prefix that matches clientid_prefixes will be allowed to connect to the broker.
+If defined, only clients that have a clientid with a prefix that matches clientid_prefixes will be allowed to connect to the broker.
 For example, setting "secure-" here would mean a client "secure-client" could connect but another with clientid "mqtt" couldn't.
-By default, all client ids are valid.</p>
+By default, all client ids are valid.

-<p>Reloaded on reload signal.
-Note that currently
-						connected clients will be unaffected by any changes.</p>
+Reloaded on reload signal.
+Note that currently connected clients will be unaffected by any changes.

 </dd>

 <dt><code>connection_messages</code> [ true | false ]</dt>
 <dd>

-<p>If set to <em><code>true</code></em>, the log
-						will include entries when clients connect and disconnect.
-If set to <em><code>false</code></em>,
+If set to *`true`*, the log will include entries when clients connect and disconnect.

-						these entries will not appear.</p>
+If set to *`false`*, these entries will not appear.

-<p>Reloaded on reload signal.</p>
+Reloaded on reload signal.

 </dd>

 <dt><code>include_dir</code> <em><code>dir</code></em></dt>
 <dd><p>External configuration files may be included by using
 						the include_dir option.
 This defines a directory that